-/s/ Michael Lowenstein Michael Lowenstein Chief Legal Officer
+Michael Lowenstein Chief Legal Officer

-San Francisco, California April 23, 2019
+San Francisco, California April 13, 2021

-Whether or not you expect to attend the Annual Meeting, please vote online or by telephone as instructed in these materials, or if you requested and received a proxy by mail, please complete, date, sign, and return the proxy as promptly as possible in order to ensure your representation at the Annual Meeting.
-Even if you have voted by proxy, you may still vote in person if you attend the Annual Meeting.
-Please note, however, that if your shares are held of record by a broker, bank, or other nominee and you wish to vote at the Annual Meeting, then you must obtain a proxy issued in your name from that record holder.
+Your vote is very important.
+Whether or not you expect to attend the Annual Meeting, please vote online or by telephone prior to the Annual Meeting as instructed in these materials, or if you requested and received a proxy by mail, please complete, date, sign, and return the proxy as promptly as possible in order to ensure your representation at the Annual Meeting.
+Even if you have voted by proxy, you may still vote online if you attend the Annual Meeting.
+Please review the section below "How do I vote?" for specific instructions on voting your shares before and during the Annual Meeting.